jimmyharris/vimfiles/README.md

 add direct links to the original repositories I forked them from as those update more frequently.

-  * [Vim Snippets](https://github.com/jimmyharris/vim-snippets) -- Always good to have your own snippets library. (originally via [honza](https://github.com/honza/vim-snippets))
+  * [Vim Snippets](https://github.com/jimmyharris/vim-snippets) - Always good to have your own snippets library. (originally via [honza](https://github.com/honza/vim-snippets))
-  * [Solarized Colorscheme](https://github.com/jimmyharris/vim-colors-solarized) -- This plugin is ugly when used with tagslist.
+  * [Solarized Colorscheme](https://github.com/jimmyharris/vim-colors-solarized) - This plugin is ugly when used with tagslist.
 I have modified it to be cleaner on windows. (originally via [altercation](https://github.com/altercation/vim-colors-solarized))
-  * [NERDCommenter](https://github.com/jimmyharris/nerdcommenter) -- Ocasionally I will discover languages that this plugin does not support.
+  * [NERDCommenter](https://github.com/jimmyharris/nerdcommenter) - Occasionally I will discover languages that this plugin does not support.
 I add them here and submit them upstream. (orivinally via [Scrooloose](https://github.com/scrooloose/nerdcommenter))